Aims and Scope

 Peer Review Process

-This method is available in the Online Journal System (OJS).
+The BMEB conducts its editorial work using the Online Journal System (OJS).
 The OJS is system that systematically handles BMEB’s double-blind review process.
-Once a manuscript is submitted through the OJS, it is automatically logged in and checked to make sure that the submission is complete and has been prepared according to the OJS submission instructions.
-At this time a receipt of manuscript acknowledgement is sent to the author to let them know that their manuscript has been received and is been considered for possible publication in BMEB.
+Once a manuscript is submitted through the OJS, it is automatically logged in and checked (by the journal manager) to ensure that the submission is complete and has been prepared according to the BMEB submission instructions.
+At this time a receipt of manuscript acknowledgement is sent to the corresponding author confirming that his/her manuscript has been received and is been considered for possible publication in BMEB.

 Open Access Policy